urcsc174/2019-spring-csc174/assignment06-simple-form-and-database/instructions.md

 FTP Username: assignment06@csc174.org
 FTP Password: [same as before - ask if you need to be reminded]
 ```

+- [ ] When installing the website on the web server, the **Technical Coder** needs to change the connection information for the database in the **config.php** file (or whatever you called it).
+The database host needs to be changed *back to* **"localhost"**
+  - That sounds unintuitive - changing the hostname back to *localhost* - but the professor will explain in the next CSC 174 class

 ## Submit the Assignment